The ins and outs of creating the perfect programs for your nuptials.

 - List both sets of parents first.
 Including stepparents and grandparents are optional, but it can be a lovely gesture.
 This of course depends on your personal relationships, so use your best judgment.

-- At a minimum, list the name of every bridesmaid and groomsman.
+- At a minimum, list the name of every bridesmaid, groomsman, or any other attendant.
 The bridal party and the guests may appreciate including a photo and/or a quick explanation of their relationship to the couple – this can also be included on a wedding website.
-If you have the space, sharing a brief story for each member of the bridal party helps to show your appreciation.
+If you have the space, sharing a brief story for each member of the wedding party helps to show your appreciation.

 - Even if you’re planning to thank them in a reception toast, including a thank you to your families and anyone else who helped you throughout your engagement is a lovely move that will never be frowned upon.